 Liturgy of Saint John Chrysostom

 Liturgy of Saint John Chrysostom (Литургия святого Иоанна Златоуста), Op.
-41 (TH 75 ; ČW 77), is a setting for unaccompanied voices of fifteen numbers from the Russian Orthodox Liturgy for unaccompanied voices, made by Tchaikovsky in 1878.
+41 (TH 75 ; ČW 77), is a setting of fifteen numbers from the Russian Orthodox Liturgy for unaccompanied voices, made by Tchaikovsky in 1878.

 Scored for unaccompanied mixed chorus (SATB).